 To qualify for civil legal aid in Massachusetts, a family must earn no more than 125 percent of the Federal Poverty Level (or $30,375 a year for a family of four).
 Despite the increase, the Equal Justice Coalition reports that legal aid organizations are still forced to turn away 64 percent of those eligible because of a lack of funding.

-The Equal Justice Coalition has released a Fiscal Year 2018 fact sheet.
 This year, MLAC is seeking a $5 million increase for civil legal aid.
 To learn more about the event, visit http://equaljusticecoalition.org/.

 2016 Walk to the Hill Attendance awards were recently presented to these firms: